AI Agents for Inventory Control: Human-LLM-OR Complementarity: Human-AI Complementarity

 This provides evidence that human–AI complementarity in our setting is not purely a population-level artifact driven by selection.
 A nontrivial fraction of participants neither simply follow the LLM's recommendation nor ignore it, but use the LLM's reasoning to make adjustments that improve upon both the human-only and AI-only benchmarks.
-We note that the 20.3\% lower bound is conservative by construction; it represents the minimum fraction of beneficiaries consistent with the observed marginal distributions, and the true fraction may be substantially higher.
+These lower bounds are conservative by construction; they represent the minimum fraction of beneficiaries consistent with the observed marginal distributions, and the true fractions may be substantially higher.